raunaktr/dotfiles/README.md

 or clone it [from source](https://github.com/twpayne/chezmoi.git) and [build it](https://www.chezmoi.io/docs/install/) yourself.

+These dots are inspired by [Cobal2](https://github.com/wesbos/cobalt2) by [Wesbos](https://github.com/wesbos) and special thanks goes to [Aditya Shakya](https://github.com/adi1090x) for his enthusiasm for ricing Unix-based system.

 **Note:** This repository is tuned to Arch.
 Yes, _i use **Arch**, btw!_

 ## Table of contents